SamNibouche/Melanaphis_taxonomy/README.md

 ### Code
 Use 'SAS code apterous.md' for univariate analysis of apterous data with SAS.<br />
 Use 'SAS code alates.md' for univariate analysis of alate data with SAS.<br />
-Use 'R code.md' for multivariate analysis with R.
+Use 'R code.md' for multivariate analysis of apterous data with R.